floragunncom/search-guard-helm/README.md

   ```

   In that case, refer to the documentation of `update_sgconfig_on_change` in values.yaml so that your changes will not be overriden accidentally.

+## WARNING: Internet-facing or production deployments

+If this chart is deployed internet-facing or in a production environment make sure that you remove every file in the `secrets/` folder.
+Normally the files in this folder are not checked in into source control.
+You keep them local or in an [other safe store](https://kubernetes.io/docs/concepts/configuration/secret/).

+Create you own certificates and keys using the [Offline TLS Tool](https://docs.search-guard.com/latest/offline-tls-tool#tls-tool) and also change
+the Kibana cookie and the Kibana server password.

+IMPORTANT: Set `allow_democertificates` to false in values.yaml

 ## Credits